sundar-k565/Temp-Cleaner/README.md

-# Temp Cleaner
+# PC Temporary Files Cleaner
-So basically this is a python code converted to a BAT file in windows to clean temp files in our computers.
+So basically this is a python code converted to a BAT file in windows to clean Temporary files in our computers.
+It will only work on Windows.

 # Steps to follow